Maxiron/Maxiron/README.md

 # Hi there, I'm Aaron Nwokoro 👋

-I'm a passionate ans experienced backend developer with a drive for building creative and impactful solutions.
+I'm a passionate and experienced backend developer with a drive for building creative and impactful solutions.
 Welcome to my GitHub profile!

 ## About Me